jonsimonsen/webaoa/README.md

 -Error messages from tests are logged to the console.
 -If the error would cause the site to stop loading, an alert might be printed for the user.
 -An alert might also be used to give the user other info (for example if an unsupported browser is being used).
+-A class named debug is available for debugging some elements on the pages.
+When doing this, comment out the line that sets display to none from the css file.
+Set display back to none before making the site publicly available.

+-The current version uses global attributes, causing it to not be compatible with all browsers (IE and old versions of Edge does not handle this).
+Some kind of fallback should probably be considered in later versions.
+-The current version reads html partials and text files using synchronous XMLHttpRequests.
+This is not supported in many browsers (only Firefox of the ones that have been tested).
+Loading from server should be used when going live (need to redefine the readFile function).
+-The JavaScript onload function proceeds sequentially adding content based on the page and its sections.
+The global variable readSuccess starts off as true and becomes false when/if a file read fails.
+Any additional content (except possibly stuff that doesn't require more file reads) will not be added.
+If event handling was added, certain on-click events will cause a page to modify its content.

 # pre-versions:
 -Note that the Author of commits is not always correct, since git wasn't correctly configured on the client at the start of the project.